Do you have a dog that you need to become a Service Dog?

 Tasks can be custom to the handler's needs.

 You may already have a dog and want to train it to be your service dog.
-Service dogs go under a lot of exposure and need to meet ADI public access requirements.
+Service dogs go under a lot of exposure and need to meet public access requirements.